 The Pattern

-Product Engineers show up differently.
+Product Engineers approach work differently.
 When handed a spec, they ask “what are we trying to achieve?” instead of “how should I build this?”
-They join customer calls.
-They read support tickets for context.
-They ship the quick fix today while planning the real solution for next quarter.
+They join customer calls, read support tickets for context, and ship the quick fix today while planning the real solution for next quarter.

 These engineers share certain traits: